-- 1. Understand and apply various approaches to child language development as consistent with current research literature. - 2.
-Demonstrate knowledge of basic definitions of language and bases of language functioning, including the relationship between language and cognition. - 3.
-Demonstrate knowledge of typical language development in children, including being able to list major milestones of syntax, morphology, phonology, semantics, and pragmatics.
+1. Understand and apply various approaches to child language development as consistent with current research literature.
+2. Demonstrate knowledge of basic definitions of language and bases of language functioning, including the relationship between language and cognition.
+3. Demonstrate knowledge of typical language development in children, including being able to list major milestones of syntax, morphology, phonology, semantics, and pragmatics.
+4. Describe the neurological bases of speech and language.